 Download the App

 The App contains a list of all the Companies that will be in attendance along with the positions they will be looking to fill.
-You can indicate your favorites and see where they will be located in the room and can even type up notes on each organization.
+You can indicate your favorites, sign up for a meeting time (if attending virtually) and can even type up notes on each organization.

-When you approach a Recruiter, know what you are going to say.
+When you meet with a Recruiter, know what you are going to say.
 A good example of this is: